 Herein lies the fundamental issue, and it’s all about the “control” we seek.
 The most difficult and vexing issues Government needs to address cannot be controlled completely as they are inherently complex and shifting.
-The goal posts here are constantly moving and sometimes they are not even goal posts.
+The goal posts here are moving constantly.

-Control measures assuming a cause and effect relationship where cause and effect cannot be immediately perceived will in most instances, fail.
+Control measures assuming cause and effect relationships where cause and effect cannot be immediately perceived will in most instances, fail.

 When we approach an issue that is essentially complex and shifting and believe we can make assumptions based upon what might have happened in the past, we tend to get things wrong.
 Throwing assumption based interventions at problems that are multi-faceted and shifting do not work.
 Not only do they mean tremendous waste, but they also produce unintended and unforeseen consequences.
-Our Federal Alcopop Tax and the assumptions made around how it would play vs how it did play out, makes a nice case in point.
+Our Federal Alcopop Tax developed to tackle underage binge drinking is a classic case in point.
+There was a chasm between the assumptions of how it would play out and how it actually did play out.

-If we concede that A+B does not always =C then we have to be able to say we are uncertain.
+If we concede that A+B does not always =C then we have to be able to safely concede that we are uncertain.
 Uncertainty however, is an uncomfortable position to find one’s self in when you have serious public responsibilities to discharge.
 The expectations placed upon public sector staff to be certain and always get things right only makes this uncertainty more uncomfortable.

 A new idea or a new way of doing things is by definition “novel”, and to start to address our most pressing intractable issues we are going to need novel approaches.
 Unfortunately, bureaucrats who are focused strongly on structure, order and certainty tend to reject novel ways forward as they are not in accordance with their thinking or patterns of past experience.

-Even when an innovation happens in Government (and innovation does happen in Govt!) many still tend to reject the approaches applied in finding it by saying the end innovation is purely logical and therefore didn’t need any novel approaches to achieve it.
+Even when an innovation happens in Government (and innovation does happen in Govt) many still tend to reject the approaches applied in finding it by saying the end innovation is purely logical and therefore they didn’t need any novel approaches to achieve it.

-All innovations are of course 100% logical in hindsight!
-The means via which we arrive at the solutions are not!
-To logically plot our way sequentially through assumption points to the answer of an intractable issue does not work and never has except by pure luck.
+To logically plot our way sequentially through assumption points to the answer of an intractable issue does not work and never has, except by pure luck.
 We require very different approaches that challenge our assumptions and force us to see perspectives other than our own to help break our existing thought patterns.
 We do this by generating non-linear, oblique or Lateral solutions.
-(More on how to do this in Part 3.)
+(More on doing this in Part 3.)

 I have had lateral approaches rejected out of hand by senior public sector people and dismissed as “parlour games.”
 I’m pleased to say that that same dismissive Director actually participated in the lateral approach disguised as a logical one and produced an great outcome to what was a very challenging issue.
 They remained blissfully unaware of how the result was achieved but nonetheless happy they did things their logical way.

 The most senior of bureaucrats do not know the answers, yet we defer to them as if they are all knowing.
-The manager that speaks and claims knowledge of always knowing what to do, and how should raise red flags.
-On the other hand however, the Manager that says “I’m unsure of how best to proceed, but I am going to try and find out” is the one far more likely to succeed across a number of measures.
+The manager that speaks and claims knowledge of always knowing what to do, and how to do it should raise red flags.
+On the other hand, the Manager that says “I’m unsure of how best to proceed, but I am going to try and find out” is the one more likely to succeed across a number of measures.

-In another example of non-linear approaches we applied a simple lateral thinking tool to identify 12.5 million dollars worth of hitherto unrecognised savings in a Government Department that the Executive Officer group could not find via conventional methods in a two day workshop.
-This was done in three hours and used a novel approach to allow them to see issues from different perspectives.
+In another example of a non-linear approach we aided an Executive Officer group to apply a simple lateral thinking tool to identify 12.5 million dollars worth of hitherto unrecognised and measurable savings in a Government Department.
+This was done in a 3 hour session.
+That same Executive Officer group could not find any answers two weeks previous via conventional methods in a two day workshop.
+The lateral thinking approach applied allowed them to see issues from different perspectives beyond their own habitual ones.
 Non-linear, lateral approaches are deadly serious and essential business tools.

-Linear and assumption laden approaches can only tell us "what is".
-The road ahead is so different now we need innovative tools and methods that help us to design "What can be".
+Linear and assumption laden approaches based upon the past can only tell us “what is and what was”.
+The road ahead is so different now we need innovative tools and methods that help us to design “What can be”.

 All too often a strategy is developed and it stops dead there ….

-When I see groups sitting around and discussing and debating the definition of innovation this is an unconscious attempt to avoid doing it.
-Depending on the context, an innovation for one may not be for another but the underpinning definition that lies at the core remains – an Innovation is something that is somehow new that adds measureable value.
+Groups often sit around and discuss and debate the definition of innovation – this delays us moving to action and confuses the very objective of driving innovation.
+Depending on the context, an innovation for one may not be for another but the underpinning definition that lies at the core remains – an Innovation is something that is in some way new that adds measurable value.

 There is no need to debate this!